JetBrains/Qodana/topics/js.md

 To see the list of supported technologies and features, you can navigate to the [](#js-feature-matrix) chapter of this section.

 ## Before you start
 {id="js-before-you-start"}

+<link-summary>Learn the steps that you should take before running %product%.</link-summary>

 ### Install project dependencies

+<link-summary>Learn how you can install JavaScript and TypeScript project dependencies before running %product%.</link-summary>

 For a basic JavaScript project that has no external dependencies, no preliminary steps are required.